LDMX-Software/ldmx-sw/Packing/README.md

 we will need some extra code to insert the expected header information that will surround the raw files currectly being read off a stand-a-lone chip.

+### HexaReformat
-Specifically, I have written a short program `hexa-decode` which converts the files output by the software I'm using to test an HGC ROC into the form detailed above.
+Specifically, I have written a short program `hexa-reformat` which converts the files output by the software I'm using to test an HGC ROC into the form detailed above.
+The code for this conversion is in the `HexaReformat` directory and can be compiled with ldmx-sw or independently.